adon5/fundusCNN/README.md

 # How to Use:
 (Optional) Download CUDA is not already installed: CUDA 12.1+
-Download the repo: git pull the repo
+Download the repo: git clone the repo
-Install requirements: e.g. python -m pip install -r requirements.txt
-Upload dataset to a new directory called 'data' with subdirectories containing image files for each class (configured to support four classes: cataract, diabetic_retinopathy, glaucoma, normal).
+Install requirements: e.g. python -m pip install -r requirements.txt (install pytorch 2.3.1 or later, see requirements.txt) Upload dataset to a new directory called 'data' with subdirectories containing image files for each class (configured to support four classes: cataract, diabetic_retinopathy, glaucoma, normal).
 Three uses: Training (a new set of model weights to be saved as a pth file), evaluation (performance metrics and a confusion matrix), inference.